Cherweijie/CS3219_OTOTAssignment/README.md

 - Verify that NPM is installed using `npm -v`.
 - Verify that Express is installed using `express --version`.
 - Verify that MongoDB is installed using `mongo --version`.
-- Verify that Postman is downloaded from [here] (https://www.postman.com/downloads/).
+- Verify that Postman is downloaded from [here](https://www.postman.com/downloads/).

 Next, once everything has been set up, follow these steps to ensure that the program runs as expected before using Postman to perform `GET`, `POST`, `UPDATE` and `DELETE`.